 The Student Conduct Board (SCB) and its members are responsible for supporting the Office of Student Development and assisting the SCB and its advisors in the implementation of the University’s response to behavior that violates the Student Code of Conduct.
 The unique advantage of a student conduct board lies in the opportunity for student board members to influence the attitudes and subsequent behavior of their peers through a formally constituted conduct mechanism.
 The success of a student conduct board is contingent upon the dedication of its members to maintaining a nurturing academic environment while affording individual students maximum personal freedom within institutional guidelines.
 During this experience, board members will support the University’s commitment to redirecting student behavior and protecting the rights of the community.
 Selection to be a SCB Member is an opportunity for personal and professional growth.

-For more information contact Sara Johnson, Coordinator for Alcohol Programs, at firstname.lastname@example.org.
+For more information contact Sara Johnson, Director for Alcohol and Other Drug Program Prevention, at firstname.lastname@example.org.

 The Bystander Intervention program was fashioned in the spirit of Cura Personalis, or “care for the entire person.”
 The members of the Bystander Intervention Team help to teach Marquette students a curriculum that targets campus issues such as: alcohol and other drugs, personal safety, harassment, hazing, and sexual violence.
 This program empowers and mobilizes participants to recognize, intervene, prevent, and/or stop inappropriate comments, actions, and behaviors.